NavbarMainFooter

 Puppeteer

-TJ Jacobs (he/him) is a professional puppeteer, teaching artist, and meditation teacher based in the northeast region of the United States.
-He studied Theatre, education, acting/directing, design/technology, and musical theatre with honors at Rowan University.
+TJ Jacobs (he/him) is a professional puppeteer, director, teaching artist, and meditation instructor based in Connecticut.
+He studied Theatre, education, acting/directing, design/technology and musical theatre with honors at Rowan University.

 Kaz